James Beard Foundation Award: 2020s

 The James Beard Foundation Awards are annual awards presented by the James Beard Foundation to recognize culinary professionals in the United States.
 The awards recognize chefs, restaurateurs, authors and journalists each year, and are generally scheduled around James Beard's May birthday.

-The foundation also awards annually since 1998 the designation of America's Classic for local independently-owned restaurants that reflect the charcter of the community.
+The foundation also awards annually since 1998 the designation of America's Classic for local independently-owned restaurants that reflect the character of the community.

 2020 awards

 The 2020 chef and restaurant awards were canceled, due to the COVID-19 pandemic.
 The book and media awards were announced online on May 27, 2020.
 A virtual event was broadcast from Chicago on September 25, 2020.